qgis/QGIS-Documentation/source/docs/user_manual/introduction/getting_started.rst

 **Command line option** ``--snapshot``

 This option allows you to create a snapshot in PNG format from the current view.
-This comes in handy when you have many of projects and want to generate snapshots from your data.
+This comes in handy when you have many projects and want to generate snapshots from your data.

 Currently, it generates a PNG file with 800x600 pixels.
 The size can be adjusted